 83. Joy Mech Fight (Nintendo, 1993 in Japan)

 Street Fighter II, while not the first fighting game ever made, is definitely the one that kicked the genre into high gear, and it seemed like everybody wanted to make their own version to cash in; from big companies to obscure eastern Asian pirate groups, everyone wanted a slice of that pie.
-Nintendo took their own crack at it on the NES; not exactly a practical system for it owing to strict memory and sprite limitations.
-They found a way, though - by giving all the characters disconnected limbs, they could keep the gameplay fast and the animation smooth.
+Nintendo took their own crack at it on the NES - not exactly a practical system for it owing to strict memory and graphical limitations, but they found a way.
+By giving all the characters disconnected limbs, they could keep the gameplay fast and the animation smooth.
 It has a fairly long single-player campaign where you face off with progressively tougher waves of robots and make your way to the big boss at the end, but of course it also had a competitive two-player mode with eight playable robots with their own distinct special moves.

 82. Akumajo Special: Boku Dracula-Kun (Konami, 1990 in Japan)

 Konami spoofs themselves again with a game where you play as a kid version of Dracula out to defeat a challenger to his throne; namely, the demon Galamoth.
 Rather than a dark gothic feel this game is bright, colorful and silly, with upbeat takes on Castlevania tracks and some creative twists on familiar enemies and locations from the series.
 Dracula himself retains several of his distinct abilities, having an upgradable fireball attack and the ability to transform into a bat to maneuver through levels, and gains several more as well, like the ability to walk on ceilings or freeze enemies in ice.
 Between each stage you also get a variety of minigames to earn extra lives and power-ups.
 Just a fun, light-hearted spoof of its parent franchise that pays homage to everything great about it.